High Tolerance to Drugs or Alcohol

 Dangers of Having a High Alcohol Tolerance

-If you have a high tolerance to alcohol, in order to achieve the same drunk effect, you will need to drink more and more.
-This can lead to alcohol use disorder (AUD).
+If you have a high tolerance to alcohol, to achieve the same drunk effect, you will need to drink more.
+This can lead to AUD.
 This isn’t uncommon, either.

 In 2019 alone, 25.8 percent of adults (ages 18 and up) reported binge drinking in the past month.
-Another 6.3 percent said that they’d engaged in heavy alcohol use in the past month.
-And about 14.1 million adults in the United States have AUD.
+Another 6.3 percent said they’d engaged in heavy alcohol use in the past month.
+And about 14.1 million adults in the U.S. have AUD.

 Dangers of Having a High Drug Tolerance

-Having a high drug tolerance also means that you’ll need to consume more drugs in order to achieve the same high effect.
-This can lead to a drug overdose that can take a significant toll on your health.
+Having a high drug tolerance also means you’ll need to consume more to achieve the same high effect.
+This can lead to a drug overdose, which can significantly harm your health.
 It can also claim your life.

 Addiction vs. High Tolerance

 There’s a key difference between having an addiction to drugs and/or alcohol and having a high tolerance.
-Not everyone who has a high tolerance for drugs and alcohol is addicted.
-And not everyone who is addicted necessarily has a high tolerance.
+Not everyone who has a high tolerance for drugs or alcohol has an addiction.
+And not everyone with an addiction necessarily has a high tolerance.

 Symptoms of Drug Addiction

-Symptoms of drug addiction include, but are not limited to, the following:
+Symptoms of drug addiction include, but are not limited to:

 - Feeling the need to use the drug regularly — and more to achieve the same effect